 - Focus.
 For many years of my life, I juggled a job, rearing children, spouse, housework, church, family obligations, etc. Now I’m at a point in my life where I decided to put my own health first, if only for a few months.
 Getting in 1 to 2 hours of exercise every day and eating healthy meals every day has become a priority.

 - I’ve read how high intensity interval training is more effective in burning fat and calories, where you alternate bursts of high-intensity activity with lower and slower exercise.
 Because I have a lot of weight riding on my feet (with their pesky bone spurs), I’m not going to try sprinting or jumping.
-I try to alternate my intensity by raising the treadmill incline and the bike tension.
+I alternate my intensity by raising the treadmill incline and the bike tension.
 I may be wrong, but I think that tennis offers varied intensity, because you have to quickly scramble to get to a ball, and then you get a few seconds to catch your breath as you wait for a return.
 (Whether it qualifies as “HIIT” or not, I’m still going to keep playing tennis because I love it!
 And I love the fun people on my league!)

 - Switch up the shoes.
 I used to wear the same pair of New Balance cross-trainers for everything — walking, aerobics, tennis, housework, etc. Now I realize how good my feet feel when they change into a different shoe after aerobics class is over.
 One pair of walking shoes is wider, offering a reprieve when my toes feel cramped.
 And I have a pair of jogging shoes that feel good for housework.
 I have orthotic inserts in all of them, as I want to avoid getting plantar fascitis again.